graphile/crystal/packages/graphql-build/README.md

 -----------

-If you extend the build object (in the `build` event) or add details to the scope of a `buildObjectWithHooks` or `buildFieldWithHooks`, please prefix all keys with a namespace; for example `graphql-build-pg` uses the `pg` namespace prefix.
+If you extend the build object (in the `build` event) or add details to the scope of a `newWithHooks` or `buildFieldWithHooks`, please prefix all keys with a namespace; for example `graphql-build-pg` uses the `pg` namespace prefix.
 Do not pollute other namespaces (unless you have their permission).